LoveBio/fimep/README.md

 ## **Recommended but optional: use a virtual environment**

-To avoid conflicts with existing packages and ensure reproducibility, it is highly recommended to install FIMEP in a fresh virtual environment.
+To avoid conflicts with existing packages and ensure reproducibility, it is highly recommended to install **fimep** in a fresh virtual environment.

 ### Using conda